-Hopefully these dashboards provide a good starting point for how to add layers to your data to create next steps.
+Hopefully, these dashboards provide a good starting point for how to add layers to your data to create next steps.
 Google Analytics provides a whole bunch of dashboards, so use what you’ve learned for these three and apply them there.

 The other thing I want to point out is that I usually like to include hard numbers and percentages, especially if it’s a small sample size.
 That’s because percentages can appear inflated otherwise.

-For example, let’s say one month you have one visitor and then the following month you two visitors.
-Well then your month-over-month change is 100%.
+For example, let’s say one month you have one visitor and then the following month you have two visitors.
+Well, then your month-over-month change is 100%.
 This means some numbers can look inflated.I want to point out that you might have called out three different interesting data points.
 And that’s ok!

-Asking questions is one way to help craft impactful next step decisions based on the data.
-Usually when I’m trying to think of why something happened, I’ll ask myself questions that include:
+Asking questions is one way to help craft impactful next-step decisions based on the data.
+Usually, when I’m trying to think of why something happened, I’ll ask myself questions that include:

 - Is there enough content on the page?

 Ask yourself if there is enough content and is it providing value.
 If your landing page features a short blog with one paragraph, that may run the risk of someone leaving because it didn’t entice them to stay and go to a second page.
-Alternatively, the visitor may have gotten what they needed and they didn’t need any more information.
+Alternatively, the visitor may have gotten what they needed and didn’t need any more information.

-- Is the content skimable and readable?
+- Is the content skimmable and readable?